finishim/GetCleanData_ClassProject/README.md

     + Melt the data set and make it a narrow tidy data set.
     + Apply the mean function to this melted data set.
 It makes it a wider tidy data set.
     + Write the resulting table into a .csv file.

+## Tidy Data Description
+Here are the assumptions for tidy data:
+*The tidy data has no duplicate columns.
+*Each variable is in a single column.
+*Each activity-subject pair has a different row.
+*Column names are easy to read and descriptive.